utshomax/postman-docs/src/pages/docs/postman-flows/flows-query-language/data-manipulation.md

 ## Pad a string

 The `pad()` function adds spaces or characters to a string.
-If the second parameter is a positive number it pads the string with the third parameter.
-If the second parameter is negative it pads the front of the string with the character(s) optionally specified.
+If the second parameter is a positive number, it pads the string with the third parameter.
+If the second parameter is negative, it pads the front of the string with the character(s) optionally specified.
 (Third parameter characters will default to space if left blank.)

 ### FQL